|

 Depending on the dish soap brand, some brands can leave a soapy film after time (the blue Dawn seems to be the best).

-We always recommend neutral cleaners for all natural stones, which are pH 7.0 on the pH scale.
+neutral cleaners for all natural stones, which are pH 7.0 on the pH scale.

 These neutral cleaners are safe for all tile and grout surfaces and natural stone surfaces.